 Each year, the Conn Legacy Society hosts an annual recognition dinner.
-Photos from the 2017 dinner, held in mid-September at Big Spring Country Club, when lapel pins were presented to all Conn Legacy Society members, are found here.
+For photos from the Fall 2021 dinner, click here.

 In November 2020 (in place of a dinner amid the ongoing pandemic), Conn Legacy Society members attended a special virtual event, "From Lab to Life: Applying Research to Combat Covid, Cure Cancer, and Create Sustainable Solutions."
 A recording of this event is available here (including a message from UofL President Neeli Bendapudi), and the slide presentation given by Dr. Paul Bates and Dr. Mahendra Sunkara are here and here, respectively.

 On June 18, 2020, Conn Legacy Society members were invited to an exclusive 45-minute virtual presentation by two UofL experts at the forefront of the University's multi-pronged response to COVID-19.
 Here are the recording of the discussion and the presentations from both speakers.

 In spring 2018, Robert P. Friedland, MD, professor of neurology at the University of Louisville School of Medicine and director of UofL Physicians' Memory and Alzheimer's Center, offered an informative session on "Memory Loss and Aging."

 Photos may be viewed here from the Fall 2017 motor coach tour of the Belknap Campus, narrated by local historian Tom Owen, which was followed by a cheese and wine reception at the University Club.